shawnparslow/Pack108/Committee/2022-10-Meeting/readme.md

   * Food
     * (can/should we have den 1 plan that Wed before for their Cast Iron Chef requirement?)

+* Scoutbook Issues
+  * Monica outlined some ongoing problems she has been having with her account and training credit
+  * Anyone else having issues, what gaps do we need to close?
+    * COR incorrect?
+  * Shawn will take on working with council

 * Toys for Tots November meeting?

 * Movie Party at Fellowship hall

 ## Actions
 * Shawn - Make sure FUMC has us booked for 10/27
+* Shawn - work with Council on scoutbook anomalies